In Gujarat’s Palanpur, diamond trade is in decay but few think solution lies in the ballot box

 In the early 2000s, Shailesh Prajapati failed his junior college exams.
 But he couldn’t have been less bothered.
 “Apne ko to pehle se hi heera me jaana tha,” he said when we met at an ice-cream parlour in Gujarat’s Palanpur city one warm November afternoon.
 “I always knew I wanted to be in the diamond business, what was the point of studying too much?”

 Several of his neighbours in the village he grew up in, on the fringes of Palanpur, were diamond traders in Mumbai.
 When they came home for their holidays, they dazzled the youngster with their “tewar”, swagger.
-“If a government employee earned Rs 800 then, they would make Rs 8,000 easily – and it showed in their lifestyle,” he recalled
+“If a government employee earned Rs 800 then, they would make Rs 8,000 easily – and it showed in their lifestyle,” he recalled.

 Today, Prajapati owns his own diamond processing unit in Palanpur, where he employs 40 people.

-One would imagine from his thick gold chain – an undone shirt button means it is difficult to miss – a massive diamond-studded silver ring on his right index finger and impeccably-set, wavy, jet black hair, he’d have also achieved what he’d sought from life as a young boy: the glamour that came from trading an ultra-luxury commodity.
+One would imagine from his thick gold chain – an undone shirt button means it is difficult to miss – a massive diamond-studded silver ring on his right index finger and impeccably-set, wavy, jet black hair, he would have achieved what he had sought from life as a young boy: the glamour that came from trading an ultra-luxury commodity.

 Yet, by Prajapati’s own admission, that dream had been a bit of a mirage.
 “Woh shaan nahi raaha heere me,” he told me.
 “The sheen’s worn off diamond now.”